wajahat-iqbal/BlurHashPainter/README.md

 ## To improve image loading with BlurhashPainter, you can follow these steps:
 1. Use this hash to generate a low-resolution preview of the image, which can be displayed while the full-resolution image is still loading.
-Implement the Blurhash technique in your Android app using Jetpack and the AsyncImage component, as demonstrated in the project linked in your post.

 2. Store the Blurhash of the images in the database, but make sure to keep the X and Y component values lower than 4 to avoid affecting the recomposing.
 3. Use a low scale value in the BlurHashPainter when displaying the image as a preview, but use a higher value if displaying the image in full screen.
 4. To use this technique in your project, you can use the package "com.github.wajahat-iqbal:BlurHashPainter:1.2" and add it to your dependencies.

-Check out Wolt's Blurhash website [Wolt's blurhash](https://blurha.sh/) for further information and resources.
+Check out Wolt's blurhash for further information and resources.
+By using this library your android app will have a batter performance in loading images.

-Blurhash is a technique for encoding the visual representation of an image into a compact string of characters, or a hash